trickytank/rwarrior/README.md

 ## Play

-Play levels in sequential order.
+Play should be played in sequential order.
-Levels implemented so far are from 1 to 9.
+So far, the beginner tower has been implemented with 9 levels.

 To play the first level, first read the level readme.